-- The mean and median ethnicity pay gap, based on an hourly rate of pay.
+The mean and median ethnicity pay gap, based on an hourly rate of pay.

 Minority ethnic employees include all staff who have declared their ethnicity to the University as Black, Asian, Mixed or Other Ethnic Background.

 In this report, where the pay gap is in favour of white employees, it is expressed as a percentage (e.g., 12%) and where the gap is in favour of minority ethnic employees, it is expressed as a negative percentage (e.g., -10%).

-Our 2023 ethnicity pay gap
+Our 2024 ethnicity pay gap

-The University's mean ethnicity pay gap is 12.0% and its median ethnicity pay gap is 13.3%.
+The University's mean ethnicity pay gap is 9.5% (a decrease from 12.0% in 2023) and its median ethnicity pay gap is 14.3% (an increase from 13.3% in 2023).